MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-data-in-space-find-pinned-reports.md

 |:--- |:--- |
 |iPhones |iPads |

-This article describes how to find and access Power Bi data that has been pinned to locations in the real world using the Data in space feature [link to overview].
-To perform these actions, you must be a Data in space **Viewer** or **Writer** [link to overview].
+This article describes how to find and access Power Bi data that has been pinned to locations in the real world using [Data in space](./mobile-apps-data-in-space-overview.md).
+To perform these actions, you must be a Data in space **Viewer** or **Writer** For more information, see the [Data in space overview](./mobile-apps-data-in-space-overview.md).

 ![Screenshot of reports using the Data in space feature.](./media/mobile-apps-data-in-space-pin-reports/power-bi-mobile-app-data-in-space-final-result.png)

+## Find and access pinned reports

 1. To discover reports pinned around you, tap the mobile app’s camera icon to open the scanner.